I embrace my kookiness! I am me!

 I struggle occasionally with some anxiety but it is under control.

-I am open minded, respectful and accepting of others’ cultures and religions.
+I am open minded, respectful and accepting of others’ cultures, beliefs and religions.

 I love this Earth and pray for her and her inhabitants.
 I respect and treasure all life.
 But don’t allow harmful lives into my life or my home.

-I love the One responsible for making this Earth, whether it be by design and/or evolution or whatever explanation there is.
+I love the One responsible for making this Earth, however the Creator did it.